infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 ### 🚀 Features

 - feat: check or enter to close the list of assistants #469
-- feat: supports setting of out-of-focus transparency on top #470
+- feat: add dimness settings for pinned window #470

 ### 🐛 Bug fix